thinkshout/thinkshout/_case_studies/campaign-legal-center.md

     section-data-number2: "+94%"
     section-data-text2: "growth in mobile traffic"
     section-description: |
       The recent increase in polarization and extreme partisanship has made CLC’s work more relevant than ever.
-Work that as recently as a few years ago might have remained the specialized focus of researchers and legal minds is now must-read content for people on any side of the aisle.
+Work that might have remained the specialized focus of researchers and legal minds is now must-read content for people on any side of the aisle.
 The launch of their beautiful, engaging new site has paid immediate dividends with increased time on site and pages per visit, which is a trend we expect to see increase as their newsworthy stories — on everything from Supreme Court gerrymandering cases to government ethics and campaign finance — reach a broader audience across every channel.

 cs-cta-text: Launch Site